 While initial swelling subsides within a few weeks, it may take up to a year for your new nasal contour to fully refine.
 During this time you may notice gradual changes in the appearance of your nose as it refines to a more permanent outcome.
 Patients who go into surgery with realistic expectations of their results tend to walk away feeling pleased with the outcome.
 Everything from your nasal bone, to your face shape, to your age, and all the way to your cartilage structure is what truly determines the final results of this procedure.

 Immediately after surgery, the patient’s nose and eye area are usually bruised and swollen.
 A splint and/or packing will likely be placed in your nose and a splint or bandages placed on the outside to support and protect the new structures during initial healing.
 This will likely remain in and on the nose for a few days.
 During this period, the patient may experience some nasal pain or a dull headache, as well as some bleeding and drainage from the nose.
 Most patients feel like themselves within a few days and are able to return to regular activities in about a week.
 Swelling may come and go and worsen in the morning during the first year following your rhinoplasty surgery.

 The plastic surgeon will give the patient specific recovery instructions based on the type of nose surgery he/she received.

-Complications associated with rhinoplasty are rare and, when they occur, usually minor.
+Complications associated with a nose procedure are rare.
+When they do occur, its usually minor.
 Surgical risks, in general, include infection or adverse reaction to anesthesia.
 In the case of nose surgery, specific risks include the following: